jjoseph357/ride-the-bus/README.md

 - ~~Winner by default wrong~~
 - When timer runs out, player gets balance from last round
 - Deck size increases multipliers
+- Modulation
+- Showing what other players pick
+- Cards reappearing even if used, typically occurs with certain powerups (blue deck?)
+- Have a "My Deck" summary (like Balatro)
+- Tournament Style when more than 4
+    - Round Robin